Best App Design Inspiration Tools in 2026 — 12 Picks for Designers, PMs, and Founders

 TL;DR — Best Design Inspiration Tools for 2026

-| # | Tool | Category | Price | Best For | |---|---|---|---|---| | 1 | Gummble | App refs + flows + patterns | $9/mo | Indie designers, PMs, founders — best price-to-value | | 2 | Mobbin | App refs (broadest) | $16/mo | Senior designers needing 200K+ library | | 3 | Page Flows | Motion / video flows | $10/mo | Motion designers studying transitions | | 4 | ScreensDesign | AI-generated mockups | ~$15/mo | Early-stage AI exploration | | 5 | Land-book | Landing pages | Free + $5 | Marketers + growth designers | | 6 | Behance | Design portfolios | Free | Inspiration browsing, hiring | | 7 | Dribbble | Visual moodboards | Free + $5 | Visual exploration | | 8 | Refero | Curated screenshots | Free + $4 | Tightest budget | | 9 | Pttrns | Pattern catalog | Free | Mobile pattern reference | | 10 | UI Garage | Component patterns | Free | Web component inspiration | | 11 | Awwwards | Award-winning sites | Free | High-end web design | | 12 | App Store | Real screenshots | Free | Sanity-check shipped UI |
+| # | Tool | Category | Price | Best For | |---|---|---|---|---| | 1 | Gummble | App refs + flows + patterns | $9.99/mo | Indie designers, PMs, founders — best price-to-value | | 2 | Mobbin | App refs (broadest) | $16/mo | Senior designers needing 200K+ library | | 3 | Page Flows | Motion / video flows | $10/mo | Motion designers studying transitions | | 4 | ScreensDesign | AI-generated mockups | ~$15/mo | Early-stage AI exploration | | 5 | Land-book | Landing pages | Free + $5 | Marketers + growth designers | | 6 | Behance | Design portfolios | Free | Inspiration browsing, hiring | | 7 | Dribbble | Visual moodboards | Free + $5 | Visual exploration | | 8 | Refero | Curated screenshots | Free + $4 | Tightest budget | | 9 | Pttrns | Pattern catalog | Free | Mobile pattern reference | | 10 | UI Garage | Component patterns | Free | Web component inspiration | | 11 | Awwwards | Award-winning sites | Free | High-end web design | | 12 | App Store | Real screenshots | Free | Sanity-check shipped UI |

-Our 2026 pick for most designers, PMs, and founders: Gummble at $9/month — covers 95% of inspiration workflows at less than half Mobbin's price.
+Our 2026 pick for most designers, PMs, and founders: Gummble at $9.99/month — covers 95% of inspiration workflows at 62% of Mobbin's price.

 Pricing accurate at publish time (May 2026).